asail0712/MobileSensor/README.md

 >
 >
 > 2024.7.19
-> Although the accelerometer can sense changes in the phone's acceleration, its accuracy needs improvement.
-It cannot accurately simulate the phone's movement in real-world space.
-Therefore, attempts will be stopped and AR Foundation will be used instead.
+>Although the accelerometer can sense the phone's acceleration changes, when the phone is shaken, the accelerometer detects the movement of the sensor itself even though the phone has not displaced.
+Therefore, the accelerometer cannot accurately represent the phone's actual acceleration, making it impossible to precisely simulate the phone's movement in real space.
+As a result, we stopped using the accelerometer and switched to AR Foundation for spatial positioning.
 >
 >
 > ## Additional Information